 Sales invoices play an important role in the sustainability of your business.
 Late-paid invoices can stop your business income and this indicates unhealthy cash flow.
 Therefore, it’s important for you to ensure that each invoice is paid on time.

-To make it easier for you to create and manage your invoices, consider using EQUIP E-Invoicing.
+To make it easier for you to create and manage your invoices, consider using HashMicro’s E-Invoicing software.
 With this software, you can make various types of invoices, customize them, and send them automatically.
 You can also set up reminders to avoid late payments.

 EQUIP E-Invoicing can integrate with an accounting system so that you can also monitor your income and cash flow through one system.
-Visit our website for complete information about our E-Invoicing software or talk to our software experts.
+Visit our website for complete information about our E-Invoicing software.